miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 so all the notebooks go into the Botifython folder, but I've been hesitant to do that because I don't want to pollute the repo.
-But the magic fairy dust that turns any repo into an isolated JupyterLab data science environment is the nix flake, where I only need copy into a new folder, and type `nix develop!
+But the magic fairy dust that turns any repo into an isolated JupyterLab data science environment is the nix flake, where I only need copy into a new folder, and type `nix develop`!
 And so go type `stop` to get the default tmux-hosted Pipulate JupyterLab instance out of memory.
 Check `localhost:8888`, okay, it's gone.